NoahHuffine/NoahHuffine.github.io/README.md

 # Tednoname.github.io
-*## I am newer to coding so it isn't perfect.*
+### I am newer to this kind of stuff so it isn't perfect
-*This is a page where you can play your favorite Nintendo games.*
+This is a page where you can play your favorite Nintendo games